 Safe Kids USA is a member of Safe Kids Worldwide, a global network of organizations whose mission is to prevent accidental childhood injury, a leading killer of children 14 and under.
 More than 450 coalitions in 16 countries bring together health and safety experts, educators, corporations, foundations, governments and volunteers to educate and protect families.
 Safe Kids Worldwide was founded in 1987 as the National SAFE KIDS Campaign by Children's National Medical Center with support from Johnson & Johnson.
 Safe Kids Worldwide is a 501(c)(3) non-profit organization located in Washington, D.C.

-Sports Physical Therapy Section
+American Academy of Sports Physical Therapy

 STOP Sports Injuries Award